Frequently asked questions

 FAQS:

-We have more than one caregiver so there is never "Sorry I can not watch your child" day.
-Which leaves parents/guardians scrambling to find someone for last minute childcare.
+We have more than one caregiver, so there is never a "Sorry, I can not watch your child" day.
+Which leaves parents/guardians scrambling to find someone for last-minute childcare.

 FAQS: